jpwarren/atomist-end-user-documentation/docs/user-guide/index.md

 Welcome to the Atomist User Guide.
-The Atomist User Guide contains documentation on all aspects of Atomist that its users, beginners through experts, can use to more effectively use Atomist to improve their processes and deliver value more quickly.

 If you are not familiar with Atomist, you may want to start with the [Atomist Overview][overview].
 If you do not have Atomist set up